SMKrizan/OnBase/README.md

 ## Description
 This application is a content management system designed to manage a company's employee database from the command line.

-AS A business owner
-I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business
 GIVEN a command-line application that accepts user input WHEN I start the application
 THEN I am presented with the following options: view all departments, view all roles, view all employees, add a department, add a role, add an employee, and update an employee role